-The Authority has agreements with nine land owners on which its turbines are located.
+Lessee - The Authority has agreements with nine land owners on which its turbines are located.
 The land owners are paid a fixed price per kilowatt-hour based on the output of the respective turbines, which includes a minimum annual payment under each agreement.
-The minimum annual payment component meets the definition of a lease under GASB 87 and the minimum lease obligation over the life of the leases has been recorded as a lease obligation and a lease asset as of December 31, 2021.
+The minimum annual payment component meets the definition of a lease under GASB 87 and the minimum lease obligation over the life of the leases has been recorded as a lease obligation and a lease asset as of December 31, 2023, 2022, and 2021.
 Each agreement is for 20 years beginning in 2009 with two 10-year renewal options.
 The likelihood that the renewal options will be exercised has been evaluated and it has been determined that lease agreements will be renewed with reasonable certainty.
 The interest rate is estimated to be 5.5%.
-For the year ended December 31, 2022 total expense incurred under the agreement was \$1,128 and \$1,219 respectively, of which \$253 and \$258 respectivey, has been recorded as interest expense of the leased asset in the Statement of Revenues, Expenses, and Changes in Net Position, \$162 has been recorded as amortization expense of the leased asset for both 2021 and 2022 and the remaining \$714 and \$800 relates to variable payments paid under the agreement and has been recorded in land leases within the Sstatement of Revenues, Expenses and Changes in Net Position.
-At December 31, 2022 and 2021 TID had a lease asset of \$4,692 and accumulated amortization of \$324 and \$162, repectively.
-At December 31, 2022 and 2021, lease payable incurred in current liabilities, were \$96 and \$91, respectively and lease payable included in noncurrent liabilities were \$4,418 and \$4,514, respectively.
+For the year ended December 31, 2023 and 2022 total expense incurred under the agreement was \$1,146 and \$1,128, respectively, of which \$253 and \$253, respectively, has been recorded as interest expense of the leased asset in the Statement of Revenues, Expenses, and Changes in Net Position, \$272 and \$162 has been recorded as amortization expense of the leased asset for 2023 and 2022, respectively and the remaining \$621 and \$714 relates to variable payments paid under the agreement and has been recorded in land leases within the Statement of Revenues, Expenses, and Changes in Net Position.
+At December 31, 2023 and 2022 the Authority had a lease asset of \$4,980 and \$4,692 and accumulated amortization of \$596 and \$324, respectively.
+At December 31, 2023 and 2022, lease payable incurred in current liabilities, were \$108 and \$96, respectively, and lease payable included in noncurrent liabilities were \$4,581 and \$4,418, respectively.